Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 Kerr County property and tax records can be located for free by getting in touch with the County Clerk and the Central Appraisal District.

-A free public records search for property records can be found through the County Clerk using the Kerry County Property Records Search Tool.20 This tool finds property records using a name (personal or business), address and parcel number, among other search criteria.
+A free public records search for property records can be found through the Kerry County Clerk using the Property Records Search Tool.20 This tool finds property records using a name (personal or business), address and parcel number, among other search criteria.

 A screenshot of the Kerr County Clerk's parcel search page with fields for last name/business name, date range, document number and type, book, page, and reference number; search and reset button at the bottom.